 Researchers have uncovered some connections between the thyroid/brain communication network and the body’s endocannabinoid system (ECS).
 The ECS (which is present in both the central nervous system and the thyroid gland itself), might play a role in facilitating hormone release.
 If true, this would mean products like CBD oil might be able to impact various types of thyroid disorders.

 In this article, we discuss what the thyroid does, and the symptoms of a dysfunctional thyroid gland.
 We’ll also go over the use of CBD for thyroid disorder and take a look at academic research on the topic.

-What is the Thyroid, and What are Thyroid Disorders?
+What Is the Thyroid, and What Are Thyroid Disorders?

 Conventional Thyroid Disorder Treatments (Not CBD)

 These treatments include radioactive iodine and antithyroid drugs like methimazole and propylthiouracil (PTU).
-While effective, these drugs can potentially cause severe side effects in the liver and immune system.
+While effective, these drugs can cause severe side effects in the liver and immune system.